KAZABUILD/KAZABUILD/backend/KAZABUILD.API/BUGS.md

 [00012] The user cannot interact with components on the build page.
 Type: incorrect implementation
-Status: pending
+Status: FIXED
 Source: frontend

 [00013] The "Follow Build" button shouldn't be present in the build page.
 Type: incorrect implementation/error
-Status: pending
+Status: FIXED
 Source: frontend
 Details: There is no such feature as following builds in the buildInteraction model.

 [00014] Changing the language doesn't change the text on the builds page.
 Type: incorrect implementation/error
-Status: pending
+Status: FIXED
 Source: frontend

 [00015] The default image is incorrect.
 Type: incorrect implementation
-Status: pending
+Status: FIXED
 Source: frontend
 Details: Default images should not have any text in them and should scale to the size of the displayed image.

 [00016] The forum post loading takes forever.
 Type: incorrect implementation
-Status: pending
+Status: FIXED
 Source: frontend
 Details: Comments are getting queried one by one causing the application to not load within a reasonable time frame.